-State Compliance: Grant agreements from the Michigan Department of Transportation are fully awarded and executed for FY2020 and for FY2021, with no findings of non-compliance reported by MDOT.
+State Compliance: Grant agreements from the Michigan Department of Transportation are fully awarded and executed for FY2021 and for FY2022, with no findings of non-compliance reported by MDOT.

-Procurement Manual: TheRide's Procurement Manual was updated and adopted by the CEO in FY2019.
-Procurement thresholds established in federal regulations and Board policy were updated along with the DBE policy, in correction of findings from the 2018 FTA Triennial Review, again, with no jeopardy to federal funding.
+Procurement Manual: TheRide's Procurement Manual was updated and adopted by the CEO in FY2021.
+Procurement thresholds established in federal regulations and Board policy were updated to reflect improved processes and procedures, and current terminology and references.
+The Board was provided information regarding updated manual in the CEO Report of the September 23, 2021 Board Meeting.